 - Earlier this month, one Broward County judge resigned a year after her DUI arrest.
 In that incident, the judge was accused of erratic driving and crashing into a parked police vehicle in the courthouse parking lot.

 - Also this month, another Broward County judge was fined $20,000 and ordered to serve a three-month suspension by the Judicial Qualifications Commission in connection to a DUI arrest made in November, 2013.

 As these two incidents make clear, DUI convictions, and in some cases merely charges, can be grounds for significant employment repercussions.
 This is especially true for individuals who are professional drivers, those who must drive a lot as part of their jobs, and licensed professionals who are required by their respective licensing agencies or governing / ethics boards to maintain clean criminal records.

 Charges and convictions for these individuals can result in disciplinary actions, suspensions, or even license revocations that threaten careers and income.
 Even in cases where a DUI does not directly result in disciplinary actions from an employer, convictions and a criminal record can place limitations on individuals who are applying for new work, especially when the position is competitive.

 Ultimately, DUI charges or convictions have the potential to be life altering, and for some, they certainly have been.
 As such, cases like the two mentioned above should serve as reminders of the importance of working with experienced lawyers who have the ability to protect your future.

 At Hager & Schwartz, P.A., our Fort Lauderdale DUI lawyers understand what’s at stake for our clients when they are facing criminal charges, and we work tirelessly to protect their futures.
-If you have questions about your case and how our former prosecutors turned defense attorneys can help you, contact us today for a FREE and confidential consultation.
+If you have questions about your case and how our former prosecutors turned defense attorneys can help you, contact us today for a private and confidential consultation.